FAQs

 • Be a BC-based arts, culture, or heritage non-profit organization or collective

-• Have two people from the organization commit to the program for one year
+• Have two people from the organization commit to working together in the program for one year

 • Commit to supporting participants in implementing more equitable practices into the organization